cehuiren/cehuiren.github.io/_posts/2020-02-05-mstn-vba-Automatic-Subroutine-Loading.md

 * content
 {:toc}

-he naming of a subroutine generally does not matter.
+The naming of a subroutine generally does not matter.
 One exception, however, is the name OnProjectLoad.
 If a subroutine gets this name, it is automatically started as soon as it is loaded.
 This makes it much easier to use when you start MicroStation to load a VBA project because not only does it load, it runs.
 Here  is a small example: